IBM/prepare-your-dataset-using-data-refinery-from-db2-cp4d/README.md

 1. Any SQL Database.
 >In this Tutorial we have demonstrated with [Db2 on Cloud Pak for Data](https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_current/cpd/svc/db2z/create_database_db2z.html) and [Db2 on Cloud](https://cloud.ibm.com/catalog/services/db2).

+2. [IBM Cloud Account](https://cloud.ibm.com/) - If you prefer to deploy on IBM Cloud.

 ## Estimated time

 Completing this tutorial should take about 30 minutes.